RSZ-Nld/TTGO-1.9-Inch/Readme.md

 https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/Parts.txt

 TTGO code is here:

 https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/ALL_IN_ONE_T_Embed.ino.zip

-or new one from Ralph, mod for this board: https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/ALL_IN_ONE_T-Display_S3.ino.zip
+Or the new one from Ralph, mod for this board:

+https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/ALL_IN_ONE_T-Display_S3.ino.zip